Stays · Northern Europe · The Verdict

 Boutique lodges in extraordinary settings

 Norway's luxury accommodation is concentrated in boutique lodges and design hotels positioned within the landscape rather than merely adjacent to it.
 Storfjord Hotel sits in the Sunnmøre Alps above a fjord.
 Juvet Landscape Hotel places glass-walled rooms in a birch forest overlooking a river gorge.
-The Bolder lodges near Geirangerfjord cantilever over the landscape itself.
-These are properties where the architecture serves the view and the experience is inseparable from the setting.
-Plum Guide's Norway listings include private cabins and fjord-view houses for groups who want more space and independence than a lodge provides.
+The Bolder lodges near Geirangerfjord cantilever over the landscape itself — architecture that serves the view.

 Consider this